sushidev-team/laravel-print-api/README.md

 # PDF Printer
-This package is a wrapper for the private print-api package from [AMBERSIVE KG](https://ambersive.com).
+This package is a wrapper for the [PRINT-API](https://github.com/AMBERSIVE/print-api) from [AMBERSIVE KG](https://ambersive.com).
 This package requires this endpoint otherwise you will not be able to create any pdf document.

 ## Installation